bgroveben/DataScienceFromScratch/README.md

 The code is written in Python 2.7.12, EXCEPT for Chapter 1, which I did in Python 3.4.3.

 I am here:
-Chapter 5 -- Statistics -- Some Other Correlational Caveats -- pp225
+Chapter 5 -- Statistics -- Correlation and Causation -- pp227